PriyaGobburi/slate/source/includes/_installation.md

 * Move into the project directory: `cd edchain-videoScraper/edchain-videoScraper`

-* Install project dependencies: `pip3 install -r requirements.txt`
+* Make sure you have **pip** installed (it comes with the python installation) and Install project dependencies by executing the following command: `pip install -r requirements.txt`

 ## Ed-Chain Android Project

-* Setup the Android environment: Go to this [link](https://facebook.github.io/react-native/docs/getting-started.html), click on *"Building Projects With Native Code"* tab, and follow the instructions.
+* Setup the Android environment: Go to this <a href="https://facebook.github.io/react-native/docs/getting-started.html" target="_blank">link</a>, click on *"Building Projects With Native Code"* tab, and follow the instructions.

 * Clone the repository: `git clone https://github.com/ByteAcademyCo/edchain-android`